University Catalogs

 FI 627Corporate Finance: Applications and Advanced Topics (Instead of FI 307)3

-FI 701Internship in Finance3
+FI 701Internship in Finance 23

 or FI 631 Financial Modeling

-Additional requirements for the Masters Degree (see below)
+Additional requirements for the Master's Degree (see below)

 ASF Corporate Finance and Accounting Major